corinahincu/WEEK-10-HAPPINESS-RANGE/README.md

 # WEEK-10-HAPPINESS-RANGE
-meet based on google classroom
+meet based on google classroom -> if else and switch